Unsourced founding date or not?

 On March 4, 1921, [Yogananda] gave his first public lecture in America at Jordan Hall. (p.
 7)

 It happens at times that sources or reminiscences do not add up perfectly.
-Be that as it may for now; SRF was definitely not started by a woman in tears and no memories that it had happened.
-If the blocked or failed memory event happened before Christmas 1920, there is no mention that she was Yogananda's first American disciple - her husband was, the available sources tell: He saw Light in the hotel room of Yogananda on Christmas Eve in the Christmas Night, during their first meeting.
-Later Yogananda moved in with the Lewises.
-And if that is so, the story of Alice Hasey telling her about Yogananda (above) might lose much of its meaning.
+SRF was hardly started by a woman in tears and no memories that it had happened.
+If the blocked or failed memory event happened before Christmas 1920, there is no mention that she was Yogananda's first American disciple - her husband was, the available sources tell: He saw Light in the hotel room of Yogananda on Christmas Eve into Christmas Night, during their first meeting.
+Later that Christmas, Yogananda moved in with the Lewises.
+And if that is so, the story of Alice Hasey telling her about Yogananda - living with the Lewises since Christmas 1920 - might lose at least some of its meaning.

 Swami Yogananda came to this country in 1920 . . .

-Afterthought: "Beloved Dhirananda" later sued Yogananda for a substantial amount of money to get paid for good work for many years (!)
-There is more about these grievous happenings further down the page.
+"Beloved Dhirananda" later sued Yogananda for a substantial amount of money to get paid for good work for many years (!).
 Yogananda in reply charged Dhirananda for lots of money, charges that were proven false and untrue in court.
 "Don't praise the day before it is evening," is a Havamal reminder (v.
 81).
-There is more to come to terms with here, such as: Can we totally trust a swami that brings false charges to court, trying to escape paying money due?
+Can we totally trust a swami that brings false charges to court, trying to escape paying money due?
+The trial judge declared Yogananda's claims were demonstrably false.

-Yet, to some an organisation's dating matters, and not only historians.
+To some, an organisation's dating matters, and not only to historians.
 The difficulty to handle is that of jarring sources and lack of good, published evidence.
-SRF could ask a professional historian to help them find their real founding year as an unregistered association in the USA.
+And what about jubilees?
+SRF could ask a professional historian to help them find their most fitting founding year as an unregistered association in the USA.
 "A clean nook stands inspection (Proverb)."
-Their formal registration was in March, 1935, days before Yogananda left the country by boat, heading for India and thereby escaping being dragged to court by Dhirananda in the lawsuit.
+Anyway, the formal fellowship registration was in March, 1935, days before Yogananda left the country by boat, heading for India and thereby escaping to be dragged to court by Dhirananda in the lawsuit.

-It could be appropriate to consider that in the years after 1920, Yogananda's fellowship was "founded" little by little and somewhat loosely.
+In the years after 1920, Yogananda's fellowship may have grown little by little and somewhat loosely.
 It was not a registered organisation until 1935, the SRF-knowledgeable attorney Jon Parsons informs in a letter to me.
 There are traces of the process in Brenda Rosser's book (1991).
 As late as in 1934 the name "Self-Realization Fellowship" was introduced for it, and on May 29 1935 SRF was registered as a church in California.

 What Yogananda had "founded" - perhaps floatingly - in 1920 became registered as a church in California on March 29, 1935, on the eve of Yogananda's trip to Europe and India.
 When he left he was being chased about a lawsuit, and it was not clear when or if he would return to the US.